 These general guidelines apply to ALL tiers.

 - One of the first things to do is knowing your lawn size.
 This helps to ensure how much product (e.g., fertilizer, pre-emergent, post-emergent, etc) to apply.
-A tape measure or this website will help determine it www.findlotsize.com.
+A tape measure or www.findlotsize.com will help determine it. .
 Then update your profile with the lawn size.
 It helps other members know how to help you when you post a question.
+Make sure you get the area of lawn and not the house, driveway and mulch beds.

-- Get your soil tested - Tier 2 and 3 - The soil provides nutrients for your grass.
+- Get your soil tested - The soil provides nutrients for your grass.
 Getting the nutrients in balance gives the lawn a solid foundation.
-Understanding your soil will also ensure how to water it (sandy=more frequent).
+Understanding your soil will also ensure how to water or fertilize it (sandy=more frequent).

 - Keep the blades sharp - A sharp blade reduces leaf damage and watering needs (especially during the summer).
 Try to sharpen the blades every 2 months.
 This video shows the proper way to get a blade sharp (hand file).
 How to Sharpen and balance a lawn mower blade